 The Printer Meltdown

 I was once talking to a mom with her 4 year old daughter at my register in the video game department.
 Both were super sweet, but her daughter kept trying to get behind my desk-podium thing to put her hands in the printer.
 I asked her nicely to please stay out of there.
 She ignored me.
 Her mom told her to stop a bit more sternly.

 Cute kiddo immediately goes full demon tantrum on the floor.
 This is fine.
-Her mom and I keep discussing products as normal, pretending our ears are not definitely bleeding, and the toddler keeps flailing on the floor.
+Her mom and I keep discussing products as normal, pretending our ears are totally not bleeding, and the toddler keeps flailing on the floor.
 Her mom pauses after a while and raises her voice over the kid’s, shrugging dramatically at her tantrum, “I. DON’T. CAAARRRE”.
 It was funnier than it sounds, I swear.

 The Time a 10 Year Old Got the Best of Me